acommitteeoflunatics/kowm-core/README.md

 Any kowm installation will require, at a bare minimum, the first 6 'core'
 libraries:

--	`caprica` handles low-level window management
+-	:capricorn: caprica handles low-level window management
--	`gemoni` handles low-level network management
+-	:gemini: gemoni handles low-level network management
--	`leonis` handles low-level graphics
+-	:leo: leonis handles low-level graphics
--	`sagitara` is a low-level framework for building and connecting modules
+-	:sagitarius: sagitara is a low-level framework for building and connecting modules
--	`piscera` handles low-level system menuing
+-	:pisces: piscera handles low-level system menuing
--	`virgon` handles low-level system translation
+-	:virgo: virgon handles low-level system translation

 All core libraries are to be coded in C++ unless a compelling case can be made against it.